airbnb/binaryalert/README.rst

    cd terraform
    vim terraform.tfvars

 2. Use AWS_PROFILE if you need it.
-Code assumes local s3, use tfswitch to get the best terraform binary tfswitch terraform init
+Code assumes local s3, use tfswitch to get the best terraform binary. this won't build new lambda function and is perfect for testing infrastructure only tfswitch terraform init
    AWS_PROFILE="okta-team" terraform plan